 Chinese Incense History: From the Neolithic Period to pre-Middle Ages (Pre-Qin, Qin and Han Dynasties)

-From oracle bones to imperial altars—discover how early China turned smoke into symbol, ritual, and everyday life (to ~3rd century CE).
+From oracle bones to imperial altars—discover how early China turned smoke into symbol, ritual, and everyday life (up to ~3rd century CE).

 Why do the Chinese burn incense?
 What is the purpose of traditional Chinese incense?
 These are common questions we often hear when sharing our story.
 Incense has been part of Chinese culture for thousands of years, evolving alongside its rituals, philosophies, and medicine.
 This article focuses on its use in ancient China up to the 3rd century CE.
 For the continuation—incense in early and high medieval China (3rd–10th centuries)—see the links at the end.